-- Fruit ripens during mid summer - winter.
+- Fruit ripens during mid summer-autumn.
 The fruit will take two to three months to ripen.
 You know fruit is ripe when its dark purple and you can gently shake tree and fruit falls off.

 - Harvest in the morning before sun can burn fruit.